sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

 This document explains some of the common issues and the resolutions:

-1. Pipelines not getting trigerred in Airflow
+1. Pipelines not getting trigerred in Airflow in deterministic manner
 ------------------------------------------------------------

 **Issue Description**